PreritMishra/PizzaDeliveryDeliveryService/README.md

-# UserService
+# DeliveryService

 The DeliveryService is a microservice responsible for managing Delivery-related operations in the Pizza Ordering and Delivery Platform.

 ## Features

-Allow admin users to add or remove restaurants from the platform.
-Enable restaurant owners to manage their menu by adding, updating, or removing items.
+Enable restaurant owners to update the status of pizza deliveries.
-They can also manage if restaurant is online or offline

 ## Technologies Used